 MINIMUM QUALIFICATIONS

-1. Graduation from an accredited college or university with a bachelor’s degree in public or business administration, management, political science, law, economics, or a related field.
+1. Graduation from an accredited four (4) year college or university with a bachelor’s degree in communications, public relations, journalism, public policy, law, business administration (BBA) or related field.

 Knowledge, Skills and Abilities